Become a school counsellor or school psychologist

 Members of the School Counselling Service working in rural and remote schools may be eligible to apply for a rural and remote relocation support payment of up to $8,000.
 The payment supports relocation costs of staff taking up roles in NSW’s 153 rural and remote incentive schools.

-The eligibility date has been expanded so that School Counselling Service staff who relocated to commence their role from the beginning of Term 1 2023, may be eligible to receive this support.
+The eligibility date has been extended to include eligibility assessments for School Counselling Service staff who relocated to commence their role from the beginning of Term 1 2023.

 Stamp Duty Relief payment